coredao-org/CoreDAO-Docs/docs/FAQs/validator-faqs.md

 ![validator-logs](../../static/img/validator/register/validator-register-2.avif)

-### 3. What are the Hardware/Software Requirements for running a validator node on Core Chain?
+### 3. What are the Hardware/Software Requirements for running a validator node on Core?

 Validators are crucial for securing the network by producing blocks and validating transactions within the Core Chain’s Satoshi Plus consensus framework.